 Charter Board of Directors

-Yasmin Anderson-Smith, is an award-winning speaker, trainer, coach and published author.
-Yasmin ignites aspiring professionals and careerists to soar and shine with distinction and gain competitive advantage in today’s crowded global business marketplace.
+Yasmin Anderson-Smith, is an award-winning speaker, trainer, coach and published author who earned her graduate degree from Howard university.
+Yasmin ignites and inspires young and mid-career professionals to soar and shine with distinction and gain competitive advantage in today’s crowded global business marketplace.
 A former management professional, Yasmin re-branded her career in 2007 as an entrepreneur.
 Her leading-edge experience in workplace excellence training, personal branding, professional development and civility skills helps college students, business women and young professionals sharpen their skills in career-readiness and advancement.
 Known as a leader in her field, Yasmin brings high enthusiasm, insight and inspiration to all her programs in order to touch the hearts and minds of participants.
 In 2007, Yasmin created Every Girl Can™ to help teen girls project confidence, civility and embrace a healthy body image.
 Yasmin has published several articles, a white paper and blogs on business image, personal branding and civility http://bit.ly/1lbhjYh and is co-author of the books, The Power of Civility and Executive Image Power.
-This Jamaican-born, Maryland resident is the mother of three children who are MCPS graduates.
-Two have completed college and one is currently a junior.
+This Jamaican-born, Maryland resident is the mother of three college graduates who are MCPS graduates.

 Katherine uses her marketing and leadership expertise to assist professional trade associations and nonprofit educational and charitable organizations with branding, event planning and leadership training She honed her leadership skills volunteering for nonprofit educational and charitable organizations including the Junior League, Stanford University Cantor Arts Center, Forging Connections, Rebuilding Together, Association of Image Consultants International, Rising International, and Ms. Magazine.
 Katherine is the co-author of Executive Etiquette Power, the Fundamentals of Leadership Nominating Manual for the Junior League of Palo Alto-Mid Peninsula and The Restaurateur’s Easy Guide to Do-It-Yourself Public Relations.